Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 ===

-The authors mentioned that when looking at each class individually, both “Turn-taking” and “Continuing Speech” classes are predicted better with dialog history information, while the “Backchannel” class sees a slight degradation.
-This could be because backchanneling is largely a locally-cued behavior and affected little by long-term context.
+The authors mentioned that "when looking at each class individually, both “Turn-taking” and “Continuing Speech” classes are predicted better with dialog history information, while the “Backchannel” class sees a slight degradation.
+This could be because backchanneling is largely a locally-cued behavior and affected little by long-term context."

 So, if I am to focuss on Backchannel prediction task, I would mostly leave out the dialog history preprocessing.